zohaib-a-ahmed/gymproject/README.md

-## Novice Bodybuilding Program Generator
+## Progress Pal

 #### Description:

+Novice Bodybuilding Program Generator.
 Desktop application designed to input a user's lifestyle characteristics along with their goals to create a personalized approach to bodybuilding.
 Aimed to be for beginners of all ages.

 ## Project Status